-Under the International Partnerships program, we work collaboratively with intergovernmental institutions, industry and sport associations and multistakeholder initiatives that support implementation of the Guiding Principles.
+Shift works collaboratively with intergovernmental institutions, industry and sports associations and multistakeholder initiatives that support the implementation of the UN Guiding Principles.
 As advocates and experts on the Guiding Principles, we help some of these organizations to develop practical guidance on specific human rights topics or refine their existing standards.
 As facilitators, we help these organizations engage in dialogue with different stakeholder groups on business and human rights topics.
-As practitioners, we work with others on implementation and monitoring of the Guiding Principles throughout their own activities.
+As practitioners, we work with others on the implementation and monitoring of the Guiding Principles throughout their own activities.

-Jo Swinson, (former) UK Minister for Employment Relations and Consumer Affairs; John G. Ruggie, author of the Guiding Principles and Shift Chair; Marcela Manubens, Global VP for Social Impact at Unilever; Richard Howitt MEP at the launch of the UN Guiding Principles Reporting Framework in London, 2015.
+Jo Swinson, (former) UK Minister for Employment Relations and Consumer Affairs; John G. Ruggie, author of the Guiding Principles and Shift Chair; Marcela Manubens, Global VP for Social Impact at Unilever; Richard Howitt (former) MEP at the launch of the UN Guiding Principles Reporting Framework in London, 2015.

 “Shift has been instrumental in helping shape the Council’s work to scale up business action on human rights, with their combination of expertise on the UN Guiding Principles and real-world experience on implementation.
 Human rights are an essential pillar of our Action2020 platform and we look forward to continuing to work with Shift to raise awareness, build understanding and tackle challenges in the field of business and human rights.” – Peter White, Chief Operating Officer, World Business Council for Sustainable Development

 As part of this program, we have worked with organizations including: